Before You Exit

 Before You Exit is an American pop rock band originally from Orlando, Florida, now based in Los Angeles, California.
-The band consists of brothers Connor, Riley, and Toby McDonough.
+It consists of brothers Connor, Riley, and Toby McDonough.

 In August 2009, they self-released their debut EP, A Short Story Long.
-March 2011 saw the release of their second EP, Letting Go, and their third EP, I Like That, was released in February 2013.
+In March 2011, they released their second EP, Letting Go, and their third EP, I Like That, was released in February 2013.
 In July 2015, they released their single, "Model".
 Before You Exit's latest EP, All the Lights, was released on April 8, 2016.
-Since All the Lights, the band has released two singles, “Find Yourself” (in collaboration with Great Good Fine Ok) and “Strangers”, before releasing their first album, Love, Pain, & Retrospect in June 2019.
+Since All the Lights, the band released two singles, "Find Yourself" (in collaboration with Great Good Fine Ok) and "Strangers", before releasing their first album, Love, Pain, & Retrospect in June 2019.

 History

 Formation and early years (2007–2008)

 Connor McDonough and Braiden Wood first met through their church youth group.
 Wood proposed the idea of starting a band, and introduced McDonough to Thomas Silvers, the three of them joining together to form the band.
 They added a fourth member who did not remain a part of the band.
 Riley then joined the band as the permanent fourth member.
-The band's original name was 'soulbinder39.'
-Wood's mother coined the name 'Before You Exit,' initially stylized in the form of texting lingo as 'B4UXIT' and later changed to the full grammatically correct spelling.
+The band's original name was "soulbinder39."
+Wood's mother chose the name "Before You Exit", initially stylized in the form of texting lingo as "B4UXIT", but later changed to the full grammatically correct spelling.
 Their name eventually became short for the band's motto, make a difference before you exit, which developed afterward.

-2009–11
+2009–2011

 In 2009, they released their first EP, A Short Story Long.
-The first tour that the band took part in was All Time Low's 2010 My Small Package Tour, in which they became a supporting act in the middle of the tour.
+The first tour that the band performed in was All Time Low's 2010 My Small Package Tour, in which they became a supporting act in the middle of the tour.
 They also played a few shows on All Time Low's 2011 tour, the Dirty Work Tour.

 In 2010, the band was featured in the music video for "Love Me or Let Me Go" by Avery, released on YouTube on November 11, 2010.
 Before You Exit also had a guest appearance in the official video for Stefanie Scott's "Girl I Used To Know," released via YouTube on October 20, 2011.

 In 2011, the band released their second EP, Letting Go.
-Following the release was their own mini-headlining The Next Big Thing Tour in the fall of 2011.
+Following the release was their own mini-headlining The Next Big Thing Tour in fall 2011.